kubernetes/website/content/en/docs/reference/access-authn-authz/rbac.md

 annotation on a default cluster role or rolebinding to `false`.
 Be aware that missing default permissions and subjects can result in non-functional clusters.

-Auto-reconciliation is enabled in Kubernetes version 1.6+ when the RBAC authorizer is active.
+Auto-reconciliation is enabled by default if the RBAC authorizer is active.

 ### API discovery roles {#discovery-roles}